 The Spaghetti Swap

 Another easy way to cut the carbs without sacrificing taste?
 Say hello to the skinny stir-fry.
-Whip together your favourite ingredients as usual; just ditch the noodles.
-Amp up your veggie portion and it's surprising how much you won't even notice the lack of carbs.
+Whip together your favorite ingredients as usual; just ditch the noodles.
+Amp up your veggie portion, and it's surprising how much you won't even notice the lack of carbs.